CanisiusHS/labs/placeholders/README.md

 hello, world
 ```

 But what if we want to print a number, or something other than a pre-defined string?
-That's where strange looking syntax (`%i`, `%s`, etc.) comes in!
+That's where strange looking placeholders (`%i`, `%s`, etc.) comes in!

 These symbols are **placeholders** for data stored in a variable.
 They are also referred to as **format strings** since they format the value that a variable holds, to be printed inside of a string.